unraid/docs/docs/unraid-os/manual/vm/vm-management.md

 sidebar_position: 6
 ---

-# VM Management
+# VM management

 ## Overview

 While [Docker Containers](../docker-management.md) are the preferred mechanism for running Linux-based applications such as media servers, backup software, and file sharing solutions, virtual machines add support for non-Linux workloads and the ability to utilize devices that the host cannot (think graphics pass through, USB pass through/assignment, etc). *Localized Virtualization* is our method of supporting VMs where all resources assigned to the guest are local to the host.

-For information on what operating systems have been tested for use with Unraid Server OS, please see the [VM Support](/unraid-os/manual/vm-support.md) wiki page.
+For information on what operating systems have been tested for use with Unraid Server OS, please see the [VM Support](vm-support.md) page.

 ## Prerequisites